KirillAleut/Pixi.js-TypeScript-TankGame/README.md

 1. Clone the project
-2. Install the dependencies with npm (`npm install`) 3.a Run the project with script (`npm run start`)
+2. Install the dependencies with npm (`npm install`)
+3. a Run the project with script (`npm run start`)
-3.b Alternatively, you can `npm run build` and host the game on web (or open browser with --allow-file-access-from-files).
+3. b Alternatively, you can `npm run build` and host the game on web (or open browser with --allow-file-access-from-files).
 Otherwise you will get CORS Error.